CCBDA-UPC/Assignments-2020/Lab09.md

 ### Create an auto scalling group

-15. create an auto scalling group using the AMI that you created before.
+15. Create an auto scalling group using the AMI that you created before.
 Name it `web-server-auto-scaling-group` and attach the `web-sg` security group that you created before.
     <p align="center"><img src="./images/Lab09-LoadBalancer.png" alt="Auto scalling group" title="Auto scalling group"/></p>
     <p align="center"><img src="./images/Lab09-AutoScalingGroup.png" alt="Auto scalling group" title="Auto scalling group"/></p>

-16. while creating the security group add the two availability zones that you were using before.
+16. While creating the security group add the two availability zones that you were using before.
 Start with 2 instances in a VPC (do not use EC-2 classic as Network option).
 You will see an error saying "No public IP addresses will be assigned".
 That is correct because the EC2 instances will receive HTTP/HTTPS traffic through the ELB.

 17. Open the "Advanced Details" tab and select "receive traffic from one or more load balancers" and add `primary-apache-web-server-target` to Target Groups.
 Select Health Check Type: ELB